 Teachers and parents can also use the reading record to identify any mismatches between reading at school and at home: for example, the child refuses to read out loud in class but will do so at home.

 If you would like to order some reading record books for schools, we can help.
 We offer high-quality reading records for primary schools, with enough space for 322 reading sessions and a special page to encourage parents to really get involved with the process.
 If your school is a Welsh-speaking school, we can offer you bespoke reading records to continue the language immersion.
-There are pre-made reading records available to buy on our website, or if you would like your reading records to reflect the branding and ethos of your school, please .
+There are pre-made reading records available to buy on our website, or if you would like your reading records to reflect the branding and ethos of your school, please get in touch.